 The Philippines has a history of unsuccessfully spending large amount of money on public welfare projects, however this time there could actually be a difference.
 The government is planning on shaping up the medical systems that focus on Filipino nationals and then using any excess revenue towards luring foreigners to Philippine hospitals for medical treatment.

 The cost of healthcare in many western countries has risen dramatically in recent years and because of this, countries such as Thailand, Malaysia, Singapore and Indonesia have all seen large numbers of foreign nationals visiting for the sole purpose of receiving low cost, high quality healthcare.
-The Philippines however, has had to struggle with an ever widening wealth gap and a myriad of infectious diseases that are indigenous to the archipelago.
-These factors have combined to slow the growth of the country's healthcare system and stifle the ability of hospitals and clinics to retain their qualified staff as Filipino doctors and nurses are frequently being lured away from the country with promises of much higher contracts overseas.
+The Philippines however, has had to struggle with a widening wealth gap and a myriad of infectious diseases that are indigenous to the archipelago.
+These factors have combined to slow the growth of the country's healthcare system and stifle the ability of hospitals and clinics to retain their qualified staff as Filipino doctors and nurses are frequently being lured away from the country with promises of much higher paying contracts overseas.

 This has not improved the already sordid reputation of the Philippines and its healthcare services.
 However, there is hope.
 With the new reforms proposed by the Philippine government in regards to creating quality healthcare for even the poorest of its citizens the country has started to move in the direction of positive reforms for healthcare.
 Across the board there is room for improvement, and the confusion that is inherent in the nation’s healthcare system can only serve to hinder the implementations of any further reforms.